 - 3:15 – 3:30 p.m. | CAMPER PICK-UP – at Spruce Grove Fieldhouse

-Whistler Nature Camp is $49 a day and Optional After-Care Program is $14.
+Whistler Nature Camp is $59 a day (advanced and multi-day booking discounts available).
 Space is limited!
 Secure a spot today.
-Please note that AWARE reserves the right to change and/or cancel session dates based on funding, location availability and/or session capacity.Register for Summer Camp
+Please note that AWARE reserves the right to change and/or cancel session dates based on funding, location availability and/or session capacity.Register Here!

 We hope the Parent/Guardian & Camper Handbook and registration portal will provide all the information you need.
 If you have any additional questions about Whistler Nature Camp, please e-mail us at email@example.com.